 Who’s campaigning against fracking?

-It’s mainly local communities close to fracking sites that are very vocal on this issues, but also most environmental NGOs and other such campaigning groups.
-Follow on social media some of the anti-fracking campaigns or visit their websites.
+It’s mainly local communities close to fracking sites that are very vocal on these issues – especially because fracking can be very damaging to their water supplies – but also most environmental NGOs and other such campaigning groups.
+Follow some of the anti-fracking campaigns on social media or visit their websites.
 They’re good at explaining the impact fracking has on local communities as they share first-hand information, based on facts.

 Have a closer look at Frack Free Lancashire or find another local anti-fracking group near you via Frack Off (Extreme Energy Action Network!) who put together this map with all of them.